Errant-4/spyro-fix/README.md

 # FEEDBACK NEEDED
-If you ended up here by suggestion before trying, and not because you encountered the issue yourself, could you please go and try stock proton and without the fix first?
-It appears that the issue was fixed sometime mid 2021, but I would like confirmation from others
+If you ended up here by suggestion before trying, and not because you encountered the issue yourself, could you please go and try stock proton (currently 6.3-6) without the fix, first?
+Either the issue was fixed sometime mid 2021, or I did something on my system that fixed it during a full system wipe.I would like confirmation from others